eclipse-sumo/sumo/docs/web/docs/Specification.md

 the flow.
 If neither "duration" nor "until" are given, "triggered" defaults to true.
 If "triggered" is set to false explicitly the vehicle will stop forever.

+!!! caution
+    If *triggered* is true then *parking* will also be set to true by default.
+If you then set *parking* to false you may create deadlocks which prevent the simulation from terminating
+!!! note
+    Bus stops must have a length of at least 10

 ## How the vehicle drives